PopicLab/cue/README.md

 We recommend trying the provided demo Jupyter [notebook](notebooks/tutorial.ipynb) to ensure that the software was properly installed and to experiment running Cue.
 For convenience, Jupyter was already included in the installation requirements above, or can be installed separately from [here](http://jupyter.org/install).
-In this demo we use Cue to discover variants in a small BAM file provided here: ```data/demo/inputs/chr21.small.bam``` (with the associated YAML config files needed to execute this workflow provided in the ```data/demo/config``` directory).
+In this demo we use Cue to discover variants in a small BAM file (with the associated YAML config files needed to execute this workflow provided in the ```data/demo/config``` directory).

 <a name="guide"></a>
 ### User guide